rohitsunilsharma2000/karate-cucumber-junit-spring3x/README.md

  *
  * <p>
  * This class is used to receive input from clients via REST APIs for detecting
  * bridges and articulation points in an undirected graph.
- * It includes validation constraints to ensure data integrity.
+It ensures that
+ * the data is well-formed and adheres to expected constraints before being
+ * processed by the service layer.
  * </p>
  *
  * <p><strong>Structure:</strong></p>